Retrieving Tropical Cyclone Intensity from Climate Reanalysis using Deep Learning

-One limitation of the MERRA-2 dataset as compared to other current reanalysis datasets is that this dataset contains a single resolution of 0.5$^\circ\times0.625^\circ$, while other reanalysis datasets such as ERA5 provides higher resolution up to 0.25$^\circ$ resolution at hourly frequency.
-Using such higher resolution datasets is certainly an advantage, as it can help optimize ML models.
-However, for most current global climate projection outputs that are given on 0.5$^\circ$ resolution, our use of 0.5-degree data can actually better demonstrate the usefulness of ML models in downscaling TC intensity as expected.
-Note also that while ERA5 is considered to be among the best for climate reanalysis at present, whether ERA5 is better than MERRA-2 in terms of TC structure and intensity has not been demonstrated, especially at the 0.5$^\circ$ resolution.
+One limitation of the MERRA-2 dataset as compared to other current reanalysis datasets is that this dataset contains a single resolution of 0.5$^\circ\times0.625^\circ$, while other reanalysis datasets such as European Centre for Medium-Range Weather Forecasts Reanalysis v5 (ERA5; \citealp{era5}) provides higher resolution up to 0.25$^\circ$ resolution at hourly frequency.
+Using such higher resolution datasets is certainly an advantage, as it can help further optimize ML models.
+However, whether ERA5 is better than MERRA-2 in terms of TC structure or intensity downscaling has not been demonstrated, especially at the same 0.5$^\circ$ resolution.
 In this regard, our choice of MERRA-2 for this study can be considered as a pre-learning step, which can be further re-trained with ERA5 or any other datasets if needed.
 For the purpose of implementation and evaluation, the MERRA-2 data is therefore sufficient.

 One specific issue with the MERRA-2 dataset for TC applications is that it does not contain many meteorological variables at the surface level.
 For TCs with high intensity, the data at the lowest pressure level (1000 hPa) has many grid points with undefined (NaN) value \citep{merra2faq}.
 Feeding such incomplete data directly into any DL model would degrade its performance.
 To address this issue, an adaptive context-aware filling algorithm was developed, which fills all NaN values by leveraging surrounding wind field characteristics.
 This procedure ensures that the filled values are consistent with local atmospheric conditions while removing the NaN values that cause the non-convergence issue during training.